 Once you start to get symptoms of liver disease, your liver is already damaged and scarred.
 This is known as cirrhosis.

-Non-urgent advice: See a GP if you have symptoms of cirrhosis, such as:
+Non-urgent advice: See a GP if:

 How to prevent liver disease

-- avoid drinking too much alcohol
+- not drinking too much alcohol

-Page last reviewed: 9 October 2017
+Page last reviewed: 20 October 2020

-Next review due: 9 October 2020
+Next review due: 20 October 2023